 While Mary Jane is making dinner for her new date, Justin shows up to her home unannounced.
 This is the first red flag.
 She is obviously annoyed and demands that he leaves.
 He invites himself in and insists that he made a mistake by dismissing their attraction to each other.
 She tells him that she doesn’t care and asks him to leave again.
 He gets up as if to leave, but instead closes the door that Mary Jane has been holding open for him.
 He says he can’t stand the thought of her being with someone else.
 She asks him to leave, again.
 He keeps repeating “I can’t,” and kisses her forehead, then her lips.
 They have sex.

 BET was really trying to make fetch happen with this scene.
 What was supposed to be sexual tension was actually a classic example of sexual coercion.
 When someone tells you they are no longer interested in a sexual relationship with you, you are creating an uncomfortable situation when you show up at their door.
-This is predatory behavior.
+This is predatory behaviour.
 When that person asks you to leave their home multiple times, and you make a sexual move, you have decided that their "no" means "yes."
 This is rape.
 These kinds of scenes are dishearteningly common on television.
 Viewers are supposed to swoon when a woman is forcefully pulled into a kiss after trying to walk away from her lover.
 But I do not.

-We live in a rape culture because we normalize displays of force as a love language.
+We live in a rape culture because we normalise displays of force as a love language.
 If the powers that be behind Being Mary Jane want to string viewers along with Mary Jane’s never-ending personal turmoil, fine.
 But the conflation of unplanned resistance with romance is both cliché and dangerous.